latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 ```

-The `try-example' form let us state propositions together with
+The `try-example` form let us state propositions together with
 their proof.
 It is like a theorem that we do not plan to save for further
 use.
 In real developments, the use of the `example` variant is recommended
 since it will throw an exception in case of a problem, hence it is a
 nice utility for both documenting by example as well as self-testing.
 We will go back to the way the proofs are written at a later stage,
 so let's just observe that using a theorem without a proof is forbidden
-in LaTTe (or at least it should be, cf. https://github.com/latte-central/latte-kernel/commit/0ae1f187de15d60ff0376520575e9bdf9a68e21c).
+in LaTTe (or at least [it should be](https://github.com/latte-central/latte-kernel/commit/0ae1f187de15d60ff0376520575e9bdf9a68e21c)).